 Common mistakes

-- No spaced repetition — review only once
+- No spaced repetition, so you review each topic only once.

 Related